Bojan131/TT/README.md

 # Welcome to Baha Webstation Regression

-This demonstration project showcases advanced automation testing techniques, designed as a blueprint to exhibit a robust testing strategy for web applications.
+This demonstration project illustrates advanced automation testing strategies for web applications, serving as a blueprint to showcase best practices and robust testing frameworks utilizing Playwright in JavaScript.

-## Project Overview
+### Project Overview

-The project demonstrates the implementation of automated tests using Playwright in JavaScript, emphasizing best practices in software testing.
-It includes the Page Object Model (POM) for maintainability, Object-Oriented Programming (OOP) principles for test scalability, and Continuous Integration/Continuous Deployment (CI/CD) workflows to ensure reliable software delivery.

-### Key Features
+The Baha Webstation Regression project represents automation testing techniques to ensure comprehensive and reliable software delivery.
+Key features include:

-Page Object Model (POM): Ensures test maintainability through a structured approach.
+Page Object Model (POM): Enhances maintainability through a structured approach to scripting tests.
-Object-Oriented Programming (OOP): Provides a scalable test architecture.
+Object-Oriented Programming (OOP): Ensures scalability and reusability across testing scenarios.
-Continuous Integration and Continuous Deployment (CI/CD): Facilitates streamlined and automated test execution.
+Continuous Integration and Deployment (CI/CD): Automates the testing process, integrating seamlessly with GitHub Actions to support continuous quality assurance.
-Multi-Tab Testing: Simulates real-world browser interactions.
+Multi-Tab Testing: Simulates complex user interactions to mimic real-world usage.
-Variable Naming Conventions: Promotes clean and understandable code.
-Code Organization: Aids efficient test management and execution.
+Code Standards: Adheres to best practices for coding and naming conventions, promoting readability and maintainability.

 ## Getting Started

 ### Prerequisites

-Ensure you have Node.js installed on your system.
-This project is built using Playwright, a Node library, to run automated tests.
+The project utilizes Playwright, a Node.js library for browser automation.
+Installation of Node.js is required to run the tests effectively.

-### Installation
+### Setup Instructions

-1. Install dependencies: npm install
+1. Install Dependencies: npm install
-2. Install Playwright browsers: npx playwright install
+2. Install Required Browsers: npx playwright install

-### Running Tests
+### Executing Tests

-To execute the tests in headless mode, modify the headless configuration in playwright.config.js or use the following command: npx playwright test --headed
+To conduct tests in a headless browser environment, adjust settings in playwright.config.js or execute: npx playwright test --headed

 ### Project Structure

-tests/: Contains test scripts organized by functionality.
+tests/: Contains organized test scripts categorized by functionality to streamline test execution.
-TT POM/: Page objects for encapsulating UI interactions. utils/: Helper functions and utilities for tests.
+TT POM/: Features page objects that encapsulate UI interactions, enhancing test clarity. utils/: Houses utilities and helper functions that support test scripts.

-### CI/CD Integration
+Continuous Integration and Deployment

-This project utilizes GitHub Actions for Continuous Integration, automatically running tests against every push and pull request.
-Workflow configurations can be found in .github/workflows.
+The project integrates with GitHub Actions, ensuring that all tests are executed automatically upon each push or pull request, facilitating a robust development cycle.
+Workflow configurations can be reviewed and modified within .github/workflows.

-## Regression Testing Instructions
+## Regression Testing Framework

-For detailed regression testing instructions and methodologies applied in this project, please refer to the comprehensive guide:
+For detailed exploration of regression testing practices and methodologies, refer to the comprehensive guide:

 [Regression Instructions](./Regression_instructions/Regression_instructions.docx)

-Each test folder is named after the instruction page it corresponds to, and every test is annotated with numbers indicating the specific part of the test it covers.
+Test scripts are documented and numbered to correlate directly with the instruction guide, ensuring ease of navigation and clarity.